charmbracelet/wishlist/README.md

 ### Library

-Wishlist is also available as a library which allows you to start several apps within the same process.
+Wishlist is also available as a library, which allows you to start several apps within the same process.
 Check out the `_example` folder for a working example.

 ## Auth

-* if ssh agent forwarding is available, it will be used
-* otherwise, each session will create a new ed25519 key and use it, in which case your app will be to allow access to any public key
+### Local mode

+When running in local mode, wishlist will first see if the current endpoint has an `IdentityFile` specified.
+If so, it'll try to use that.
+If not, it'll see if there's a SSH Agent available, and use it.
+Otherwise, it'll try the common key names in `~/.ssh`.

+### Server mode

+When running as a server, wishlist will first try to forward the current SSH Agent.
+If there's no agent, it'll create or use an existing ed25519 key present in `.wishlist/client_ed25519`.
-* password-based auth is not supported
+Password authentication is not supported at this moment.

 ### Agent forwarding example